US women’s national team coach Vlatko Andonovski resigns after early World Cup exit, AP source says – KION546

 The move comes less than two weeks after the Americans were knocked out of the Women’s World Cup earlier than ever before.

-The four-time tournament champions struggled throughout the World Cup.
-A victory over Vietnam to kick off the group stage was followed by a pair of draws against Netherlands and Portugal — barely enough to get the team into the knockout stage,
+The four-time tournament champions struggled throughout this World Cup.
+A victory over Vietnam to kick off the group stage was followed by a pair of draws against Netherlands and Portugal — barely enough to get the team into the knockout stage.

 The Americans played well in the Round of 16 against Sweden, but ultimately fell on penalties after a scoreless tie.
 The U.S. scored just four goals over the course of the tournament.

-The United States had never finished worse that third at the World Cup.
+The United States had never finished worse that third in the tournament.

 The 46-year-old Andonovski was named coach of the United States in October 2019, taking over for Jill Ellis, who led the United States to back-to-back World Cup titles.
-He finished 51-5-9 during his time with the team, and was 3-2-5 in major tournaments.
+He finished 51-5-9 during his time with the team.

-Following the match against Sweden, Andonovski said he wasn’t thinking about his future with the team — only his young players.
-Fourteen players on the U.S. roster were appearing in their first World Cup, and 12 of them had never played in a major tournament.

-“We spent four years together.
-They got their first caps with me, they got their first national-team call-ups with me,” Andonovski said.
-“We spent tough times, good times.
-I don’t want to see them like that.
-That’s all I think about.”

 It wasn’t just the World Cup that hurt Andonovski’s chances of keeping his job.
 The United States also finished with a disappointing bronze medal at the Tokyo Olympics.